-If, on the Record Date, your shares were held in an account at a bank, brokerage firm or other nominee holder, you are considered the beneficial owner of shares held "in street name," and these proxy materials or the Notice are being forwarded to you by your bank, broker or nominee who is considered the stockholder of record for purposes of voting at the Annual Meeting.
+If, on the Record Date, your shares were held through a bank, broker or other nominee, you are considered the beneficial owner of shares held "in street name," and these proxy materials or the Notice are being forwarded to you by your bank, broker or other nominee who is considered the stockholder of record for purposes of voting at the Annual Meeting.
 As the beneficial owner, you have the right to direct your bank, broker or other nominee on how to vote your shares and to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you receive a valid proxy from your bank, brokerage firm or other nominee holder.
-To obtain a valid proxy, you must make a special request of your bank, brokerage firm or other nominee holder.
+However, since you are not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you receive a valid proxy from your bank, broker or other nominee.
 If you do not make this request, you can still vote by using the voting instruction card enclosed with this proxy statement; however, you will not be able to vote in person at the Annual Meeting.